 The latest version of Fido is available on GitHub, providing a fix for the following bug:

 Error: We are unable to complete your request at this time.
 Certain users, entities and locations are prohibited from using this service.
 For this reason, the use of anonymizing or location hiding technologies is generally not permitted when connecting to this service.
-If you think you are experiencing this problem by mistake, please try again.
-If the problem persists, you can contact the “Microsoft Support – Contact Us” page for assistance.
+If you think you are experiencing this problem in error, please try again.
+If the problem persists, you can contact σελίδα “Microsoft Support – Contact Us” for help.
 See message code 715-123130.

 Rufus already updated the built-in Fido script, so users won't have to do anything to restore the ability to download Windows ISO files within the app.
 If you are using Fido separately from Rufus, download version 1.39 from the project repository on GitHub.